fmgarage/ft-fms-docker/README.md

 # fmg-dockerfms
 Run FileMaker Server for Linux in Docker Desktop for Mac or Windows.
-Everything you need to automatically build a ready-to-run Docker image. **Now ready for FMS 19.3/Ubuntu**
+Everything you need to automatically build a ready-to-run Docker image.

+**The installer already supports the upcoming version 19.3 which runs on Ubuntu 18.04**

 **Windows**: there are currently some issues (see below).